mdn/content/files/en-us/web/api/imagedecoder/decode/index.md

 ### Exceptions

-If an error occurs the promise will resolve with one of the following exceptions:
+If an error occurs, the promise will resolve with one of the following exceptions:

 - `InvalidStateError` {{domxref("DOMException")}}
-  - : Thrown if `close` is true, meaning {{domxref("ImageDecoder.close()","close()")}} has already been called.
+  - : Returned if `close` is true, meaning {{domxref("ImageDecoder.close()","close()")}} has already been called.
 - `InvalidStateError` {{domxref("DOMException")}}
-  - : Thrown if the requested frame does not exist.
+  - : Returned if the requested frame does not exist.

 ## Examples